Sky8lan/Mailjs/README.md

 # Mailjs

-A JavaScript wrapper around the [mail.tm](https://docs.mail.tm/) api.
+A JavaScript wrapper around the [mail.tm](https://docs.mail.tm/) api

 Probably one of the best API for creating temporary email accounts.